 It is against the law and dangerous for anyone else to use your medicine.
-Keep your unused tablets in a safe and secure place.
+Keep your unused tablets and buccal films in a safe and secure place.
 People who are addicted to drugs might want to steal this medicine.

 Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are using this medicine.
 Serious unwanted effects can occur if certain medicines are given together with buprenorphine.

 This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, benzodiazepines, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 Check with your doctor or dentist before taking any of the medicines listed above while you are using this medicine.

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 Also, lying down for a while may relieve the dizziness or lightheadedness.

 This medicine may make you dizzy, drowsy, or lightheaded.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.